Splitting formulas for the local real Gromov-Witten invariants: Family moduli spaces

+\begin{rem} (Stability vs relative stability) Let $f: C\ra \Si[m]$ be a real map which satisfies conditions (i)-(iii) of Definition~\ref{D.moduli.rel.or}.
+Then $f$ is relatively stable if and only if (a) $f$ is stable as a map to $\Si[m]$ and (b) every copy of $\P_{x_i^\pm}$ in $\Si[m]$ contains at least one nontrivial rubber component of $f$. \end{rem}

-\begin{rem} By definition, the image of the forgetful map \eqref{forget.V} consists of stable, real holomorphic maps $f:C\ra \Si$ that have a holomorphic lift $\wt f:\wt C\ra \Si[m]$ which satisfies the matching conditions over the singular locus of $\Si[m]$ and has prescribed contact with $V[m]$.
-In particular, the components of $f$ that are mapped to $V$ must have a lift to a rubber component, i.e. must satisfy \eqref{ker.nor.not.00}. \end{rem}
+\begin{rem} By definition, the image of the forgetful map \eqref{forget.V} consists of stable, real holomorphic maps $f:C\ra \Si$ that have a holomorphic lift $\wh f:\wh C\ra \Si[m]$ which satisfies the matching conditions over the singular locus of $\Si[m]$ and has prescribed contact with $V[m]$, cf. Definition \ref{D.moduli.rel.or}.
+In particular, the components of $f$ that are mapped to $V$ must have a lift to a rubber component. \end{rem}